 Russell Moore is President of the ERLC.
-In this role, he leads the organization in all its efforts to connect the agenda of the kingdom of Christ to the cultures of local congregations for the sake of the mission of the gospel in the world.
-He holds a Ph.D. in systematic theology from the Southern Baptist Theological Seminary.
-He is the author of several books, including Onward: Engaging the Culture without Losing the Gospel.
+In this role, he leads the organization to connect the agenda of the kingdom of Christ to the cultures of local congregations for the sake of the gospel.
+He holds a Ph.D. in systematic theology from the Southern Baptist Theological Seminary and is the author of several books, including The Storm-Tossed Family: How the Cross Reshapes the Home.
 He and his wife Maria are the parents of five boys.
 Read more here.

 Travis Wussow serves as the Vice President for Public Policy and General Counsel.
 Travis led the ERLC’s first international office located in the Middle East prior to joining the Washington DC office.
 He received a B.B.A. in Finance from The University of Texas at Austin and a J.D. from The University of Texas School of Law.
 He and his wife, Katie, have two daughters.

 Elizabeth Graham serves as Vice President of Operations and Life Initiatives for the ERLC.
 She provides leadership, guidance and strategy for life and women’s initiatives and provides oversight to other strategic projects as needed.
 Additionally, she directs the leadership, management and operations for all ERLC events.
 Elizabeth is a graduate of the University of Tennessee and Southeastern Baptist Theological Seminary.
 She is married to Richmond, and they have a son and a daughter.

 Elizabeth Bristow serves as the Press Secretary.
 Elizabeth oversees press and media operations for the organization.
 Elizabeth received a B.A. in Public Relations and Marketing from Union University in 2010.
 She and her husband reside in Texas and are blessed with two beautiful children.